mayan-edms/Mayan-EDMS/docs/chapters/ocr_backend.rst

 Mayan EDMS ships an OCR backend that uses the FLOSS engine Tesseract (https://github.com/tesseract-ocr/tesseract/), but it can use other engines.
-To support other engines crate a wrapper that subclasess the ``OCRBackendBase`` class defined in mayan/apps/ocr/classes.
+To support other engines crate a wrapper that subclasses the ``OCRBackendBase`` class defined in mayan/apps/ocr/classes.
 This subclass should expose the ``execute`` method.
 For an example of how the Tesseract backend is implemented take a look at the file ``mayan/apps/ocr/backends/tesseract.py``